 Taking shorter showers is one of the biggest ways you and your family can start to save water at home.
 The average person showers for around eight minutes.
 While this doesn’t seem like a long time, over seven litres of water are used for every minute the shower is on.
 Therefore, showering for five minutes instead of eight could save around 21 litres of water per person in your household.
 Power showers use almost twice as much water as regular gravity-fed or electric showers, so this could even increase to around 42 litres per person.
 Reducing the amount of time you’re using the shower for could make a big difference.

 Leaks are not only a waste of water, but they could be seriously increasing your water bill.
 This can be frustrating, particularly when it’s water that you’re not even using.
 A dripping tap can waste as much as 80 litres of water per day, enough to fill a bathtub.
 A leaking toilet could waste five times this amount - around 400 litres of water per day and enough to fill over four bathtubs.

-It can be hard to spot a leaking toilet as the leak may not make a lot of noise or even show that it is wasting water.
+While it’s quite easy to see whether a tap is leaking water, it can be harder to tell if your toilet is leaking.
+The leak might not make any noise and generally can’t be seen.
 The easiest way to check is to apply some dye to the toilet tank.
 If the dye appears in your bowl without flushing the toilet (check after a few hours) then your toilet is leaking water when it shouldn’t be.
 You should call a qualified plumber to take a look at this for you.